arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/13.usb-display/content.md

 For testing we used the image:
 ![Unprepared test image](assets/lupe800x480.jpg)

-For image convertion we selected the following settings:
+For image conversion we selected the following settings:
 ![Image settings](assets/lvgl-converter-settings.png)

 ## Code Breakdown